labyrinthinesecurity/magma/README.md

 ## What is Azure Magma (Preview)?
-***Azure Magma*** is a free but powerful tool that lets medium and large organizations automate the management of ***thousands*** of Network Security Groups in a cost-efficient way.
+***Azure Magma*** is a free but powerful tool that lets organizations automate the management of ***thousands*** of Network Security Groups in a cost-efficient way.
-It uses a SMT solver to implement the super-fast ALLBVSAT algorithm, from Microsoft's secGuru.
+It uses a SMT solver to implement Microsoft's super-fast ALLBVSAT algorithm.

 The two main uses cases addressed by Magma are:
 1. **Impact analysis**: what if I add this rule to a NSG?
 To answer the question, Magma will break the rule into its biggest unknown components, so that everything that was already allowed or blocked in the past is not revalidated
 2. **Drift management**: if a new rule shows up, is it already allowed? blocked? partially allowed? what remains to review manualy?

-To use this tool, your organization should ideally meet 4 criteria:
+To use this tool, your organization should meet 2 criteria:
 - have a devSecOps model where each local feature team manages its own security groups independently
-- have central supervision: a single security team oversees network security
-- embrace **identity-based** zero-trust: your network segmentation shouldn't be too fine-grain.
-Rather, it should let relatively large source and destination IP ranges communicate freely on a per-portbasis
+- your assets perimeter should embrace **identity-based** zero-trust: your network segmentation shouldn't be too fine-grain.
+Rather, it should let relatively large source and destination IP ranges communicate freely on a per-port basis

+Proper scoping of the assets perimeter is very important: you may have as many network zones (VNets) in scope, but whenever a security rule is allowed or denied in one zone at the subnet or NIC level, it should be allowed in **all** zones (***property 1***).
+So, the function and the network security guarantees of all zones in scope should be identical, even if zones are dedicated to independent business apps.
+Property 1 should drive the delineation of scopes, and not the other way around.

+Another important feature is that, unlike in Azure, security rules share all the same priority.
+Conflicts between allowed rules and denied rules is prevented by the structure of the underlying logic representation called a Magma Quotient (see theoretical foundations and mathematical assumptions in the ressources section below).
+This is ***property 2***.

-- have a default rule in every NSG which blocks everything that hasn't been explicitely allowed.
-This rule shouldn't be overriden by a more lenient, higher priority one, of course.
+Finally, you must have a default catch-all deny rule in every NSG which blocks everything that hasn't been explicitely allowed.
+In deployed NSGs, this rule shouldn't be overriden by a more lenient, higher priority one, of course (***property 3***)

+An information system / a cloud deployment meeting properties 1,2 and 3 are called **Magmatic systems**.

 ### Concepts
 Magma fetches your NSGs from Azure, but it doesn't fetch all NSGs: only the useful ones!